Table of Contents

 If your child’s doctor suggests vitamin C supplements, search for brands with the “USP-Verified” symbol on the package.
 These symbols denote that the manufacturer’s products have been tested by the United States Pharmacopeia, a non-profit organization that assures supplements are free of chemicals and heavy metals.

-Vitamin C Dosage For Kids: Side Effects Of Vitamin C
+Side Effects Of Vitamin C For Kids

 Your child may get stomach irritation and kidney stones if they consume more vitamin C than the prescribed upper limit.
+Vitamin C supplements can also interfere with the effectiveness of pharmaceuticals such as

 - Acetaminophen